 The East Bay city of Dublin takes its namesake status quite seriously, throwing a three-day party centered around its Civic Center with Irish music, authentic Irish food and drink, 200-plus vendors booths and a pop-up Irish tea cottage.
 The weekend also includes a parade and pancake breakfast on Saturday and a 5K fun run on Sunday morning.

 Fittingly, San Diego’s salute to St. Patrick and Ireland (supposedly the biggest parade west of the Mississippi) takes place next to the city’s biggest green space: Balboa Park.
-The route, comprised of 120 bands, floats, and acts, is also convenient to the Irish Festival going on in the park most of the day, with its three stages of Irish dancers and folks singers, along with a Celtic Food village and beer garden.
+The event, which features 120 bands, floats, and acts, is also convenient to the Irish Festival going on in the park most of the day, with its three stages of Irish dancers and folks singers, along with a Celtic Food village and beer garden.
 Later in the day , move your celebration to the Gaslamp Quarter, where the ShamRock block party goes on outside Irish pub The Field.

 St. Patrick’s Brew Crawl, Pleasanton

-Now celebrating its 168th year, this parade at City Hall is the oldest St. Patrick’s Day parade in California—outfitted with Irish dancing troupes, floats, and marching bands.
-As part of March’s Women’s History Month theme, this year’s theme is “Women Breaking Barriers,” with Mayor London Breed as its Grand Marshal.
-The United Irish Cultural Center, near Golden Gate Park, throws a post-parade Corned Beef & Cabbage Dinner on Saturday and its own block party on Sunday.
+Now celebrating its 175th year, this parade at San Francisco’s City Hall is the oldest St. Patrick’s Day parade in California—outfitted with Irish dancing troupes, floats, and marching bands.
+The United Irish Cultural Center, near Golden Gate Park, throws the second annual Emerald Gala, an evening of culture, community, and the Irish spirit.

 St. Patrick’s Beer Crawl, Benicia